Claude Code vs Cursor vs Windsurf: Which AI Coding Tool Is Worth Your Money in 2026?

 • You work in a team that needs standardized tooling

-• Budget: $20/month covers most workflows
+• Budget: $20/month covers most workflows, but watch agent usage

 Choose Windsurf if: